pnp/teams-dev-samples/samples/bot-uam-cardbot/README.md

----
-page_type: sample
-products:
-- teams
-languages:
-- typescript
-extensions:
-  contentType: samples
-  technologies:
-  - Bot Framework SDK
-  - Microsoft Teams
-  - Adaptive cards
-  platforms:
-  - Express

-createdDate: 19/07/2021 12:00:00 AM
----
-# cardBotTS
+# Card Bot - Bot showcasing the Adaptive Card Universsal Action Model in Node/TypeScript

-A bot that demonstrates [UAM](https://aka.ms/universal-actions-model) capabilities.
+This bot demonstrates [UAM](https://aka.ms/universal-actions-model) capabilities.

 # Summary

-A bot that let's an initiator ask a question in a Team/Group chat.
+A bot that lets an initiator ask a question in a Team/Group chat.
 The team mates can respond to the question with a form input.
 The initiator and the team mates see card updates in real time based on the actions or refresh feature of the adaptive card.

 See it work!

 ![uam-image](./assets/uam.gif)

 ## Used Bot Framework Version